-DECISION AWARDING DAMAGES1
+DECISION AWARDING DAMAGES

-On July 9, 2014, the parties filed the attached stipulation in which they agreed to settle this case and described the settlement terms.
-Petitioner alleges that he suffered from acute disseminated encephalomyelitis ("ADEM") that was caused by his December 15, 2010, receipt of influenza ("flu") vaccine.
-He further alleges that he experienced the residual effects of these injuries for more than six months.
-Respondent denies that the flu vaccine caused petitioner's ADEM, any other injury, or his current condition.
+On January 17, 2017, the parties filed the attached stipulation in which they agreed to settle this case and described the settlement terms.
+Petitioner alleges that his receipt of the influenza ("flu") vaccine on or about October 31, 2014 caused him to develop Guillain-Barré syndrome ("GBS").
+Petitioner further alleges that he experienced the residual effects of this injury for more than six months.
+Respondent denies that petitioner's receipt of the flu vaccine caused petitioner to suffer GBS, any other injury, or his current condition.
 Nonetheless, the parties agreed to resolve this matter informally.

-1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
-L. No. 107-347, 116 Stat.
-2899, 2913 (Dec.
-17, 2002).
+&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 Vaccine Rule 18(b) states that all decisions of the special masters will be made available to the public unless they contain trade secrets or commercial or financial information that is privileged and confidential, or medical or similar information whose disclosure would constitute a clearly unwarranted invasion of privacy.
-When such a decision is filed, petitioner has 14 days to identify and move to delete such information prior to the document's disclosure.
-If the special master, upon review, agrees that the identified material fits within the banned categories listed above, the special master shall delete such material from public access.
+When such a decision is filed, petitioner has 14 days to identify and move to redact such information prior to the document secrets listed above, the special master shall redact such material from public access.

 The undersigned finds the terms of the stipulation to be reasonable.
-The court hereby adopts the parties' said stipulation, attached hereto, and awards compensation in the amount and on the terms set forth therein.
+The court adopts the parties' attached stipulation and awards compensation in the amount and on the terms set forth in the stipulation.
 Pursuant to the stipulation, the court awards:

-- a. a lump sum of \$867,355.76, representing compensation for first-year life care expenses (\$82,929.80), lost earnings (\$550,000.00), pain and suffering (\$220,000.00), and past unreimbursable expenses (\$14,425.96).
-The award shall be in the form of a check for \$867,355.76 made payable to petitioner; and - b. an amount sufficient to purchase the annuity contract described in paragraph 10 of the attached stipulation.
-The award shall be in the form of a check paid to the life insurance company from which the annuity will be purchased.
+- a. a lump sum of \$646,322.67 representing compensation for first year life care expenses (\$66,852.81), lost earnings (\$332,793.86), pain and suffering (\$235,000.00), and past unreimbursable expenses (\$11,676.00).
+This award shall be in the form of a check made payable to petitioner; and - b. an amount sufficient to purchase the annuity contract described in paragraph 10 of the attached stipulation, paid to the life insurance company from which the annuity will be purchased.

-In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court is directed to enter judgment herewith.2 s/ Laura D. Millman Laura D. Millman Special Master
+In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court is directed to enter judgment herewith.